Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 ### 3.8 Physical and Environmental Requirements

-For systems with hardware components, identify the physical characteristics of that hardware (9.4.10) and environment conditions in which it must operate (9.4.11).
-Depending on the project, this section may be from one page up to 5 pages.

 Due to the nature of the project being purely software does not have many physical or environmental requirements.
 The only requirement that the project has, is to have a computer to run the program on.
-This computer has to have JPype installed, and be running at least Python version 3.0, but Python 3.7.x is recommended.
+This computer has to have JPype installed, and be running at least Python version 3.0, but Python 3.7 onwards is recommended.

 #### Client Requirements